mark-naylor/Geophysical-Math-and-Comp-Methods-Solving-ODEs-Part-1/slides/chapter_1_introduction_to_solving_od_es_in_python.md

 `@part1`

-Many problems in Geosciences can be written in the form of differential equations.
+- Many problems in Geosciences can be written in the form of differential equations.

+- Broadly, this is because for things to flow and change, we need gradients to exist in the environment to drive, control and mediate that change.
+Differential equations are the fundemental vocabulary of such gradients and changes.

-This session aims to introduce you to basic ideas about numerically solving Ordinary Differential Equations (ODEs) and implementing these in Python.
+- This first chapter, we introduce you to basic ideas about numerically solving the simplest differential equations, 1st order Ordinary Differential Equations (ODEs) and using `scipy.integrate.odeint` in Python.

 `@script`